 2. Dog-friendly Restaurants

 Lots of restaurants restrict entry to pets because some customers may not enjoy eating with a dog in the area.
-Nevertheless, there are some pretty great dining spots around Houston that offer both delicious food and a welcoming ambiance for you and your ESA.
+Nevertheless, there are some pretty great dining spots around Houston that offer both delicious food and a welcoming ambiance for you and your emotional support dog.

 Porch Swing Pub is one of the top rated pet friendly restaurants in Houston, Tx.
 The place offers hearty servings of classic western cuisine and thirst quenching bottled brews in a wide variety.
 The ambiance is chill, comfortable, and casual, allowing leashed animals in with arms open wide.